Osteopathy and Specialist Physiotherapy

 Pink Zebra Physiotherapy and Acupuncture

-I have been a physiotherapist for nearly 10 years and over that time I have developed a special interest in the areas of acupuncture and women’s health.
-I am a Mum to two young children and until recently worked for the NHS at the Birmingham Women’s Hospital.
+I have been a physiotherapist for over 10 years, and it was during my experience working at Birmingham Women’s Hospital where I developed a special interest in the areas of acupuncture and women’s health.

 Tel: 07432 233 259